 READ MORE: The Fatherly Guide to Sleep

 For example, registered nurse Tracy Hogg, in Secrets of the Baby Whisperer, recommends going in when your baby cries, picking her up for a quick reassurance, and then placing her back in the crib and leaving the room.
 Repeat as many times as necessary.
 “There’s so many ways to do sleep training,” says Schneeberg.
-“It untimely depends on parental preference, and it depends on the parent’s interpretation of the temperament of the child.”
+“It ultimately depends on parental preference, and it depends on the parent’s interpretation of the temperament of the child.”

-Whether we’re talking “cry it out” or “no cry,” the end goal is the same: to teach baby to be an independent sleeper, capable of falling asleep without parental assistance.
+Every sleep training method—no cry sleep training, cry it out, and everything in between—works within this space of helping babies “find their pillows”.
+Because whether we’re talking “cry it out” or “no cry,” the end goal is the same: to teach baby to be an independent sleeper, capable of falling asleep without parental assistance.
 Babies and children who have this skill sleep better, longer, and are generally happier.
 Not to mention mom and dad.